 Does Body for Life Have a Cheat Day?

 One of the most common questions on any diet plan is the question of the día de las trampas.
-Some programs like the keto diet rely on a particular physiological reaction in your body, and chemistry doesn’t take a day off.
+Some programs like the dieta ceto rely on a particular physiological reaction in your body, and chemistry doesn’t take a day off.
 Recovery is an essential part of any workout program, and as a result, the Body for Life diet has a rest day built into its workout and diet program.

 This rest day is an important component of Body for Life, as it gives people a bit of relief from the structure and schedule of the remaining days of the week.
 Some people worry that taking a day off will allow them to accidentally take in more calories or not be active enough, thus ruining all their hard work from the preceding six days.
 Thankfully, research has shown that in most cases, the number of calories your body can process in one day would not be enough to offset an entire week of good eating.
 What is more, giving your body a chance to rest will allow you to work harder during your scheduled workouts, which will be more beneficial in the long run.